bntjah/lc-installer/README.md

 Notes: It should ask you the first time wich ETH you want it to configure to.
 If you want to reconfigure this at a later state delete the file: /usr/local/lancache/config/interface_used

+Script is licensed under GPL-3.0

+Copyright (C) 2016 Geoffrey 'bn_'
+echo
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version. echo
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details. echo
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.